daspn/private-actions-checkout/README.md

 * `app_id`: the GitHub App id obtained when you [create a GitHub app](https://docs.github.com/en/free-pro-team@latest/developers/apps/creating-a-github-app)
 * `app_private_key`: the [GitHub App private key](https://docs.github.com/en/free-pro-team@latest/developers/apps/authenticating-with-github-apps#generating-a-private-key) generated for an app with permissions on the repositories

 > We support the key being plain and base64 encoded.
-To encode the private key you can use the following command: `cat your_app_key.pem | base64 -w 0 && echo`
+To encode the private key you can use the following command: `cat key.pem | base64 | tr -d \\n && echo`

 If you want to use **SSH keys**:
 * `ssh_private_key` - **OPTIONAL**: If provided, configures the `ssh-agent` with the given private key.
 If not provided the code assumes that valid SSH credentials are available to the `git` executable.